Candy (Malaysian band): Pre-Candy years (1988–1996)

-Candy (1996–present)
+Peak of popularity (1996–2004)

 In 1996 Ophelia June left the band, and the four remaining members left their hometown of Kuching and moved to Kuala Lumpur to record their first album.
 The band also changed their name to Candy.

-Candy (now made up of Mary Morss, Cornie Sangid, Nancy Graggory and Patricia Robert) relocated to Kuala Lumpur in 1996.
-Patricia Robert took up the second guitarist role and continues to be the lead singer.
-Under the guidance of producer Edrie Hashim Candy spent 1996 recording their first album "Candy", and released it in 1997.
-The single "Akan Ku Tunggu" became a hit.
+Candy (now made up of Mary, Cornie, Nancy and Patricia) relocated to Kuala Lumpur in 1996.
+Patricia took up the second guitarist role and continued as lead singer.
+Under the guidance of producer Edrie Hashim Candy spent 1996 recording their first album Candy, and released it in 1997.
+The single Akan Ku Tunggu became a radio hit, thanks in part to a catchy video.

-In 1998 Candy recorded their second album "Hot" with producer Mat Noh Hendrix at the helm.
+In 1998 Candy recorded their second album Hot with producer Mat Noh Hendrix at the helm.
 Mat Noh was chosen for his experience in performing, recording and producing in a heavy metal band – he was a member of the heavy metal band Rusty Blade.
-Unlike in the first album Patricia Robert did not do all the lead vocals.
-Nancy sang lead vocals in the tracks "Warisan", "Emansipasi", "Puas Hatiku" and "Taufan Yang Kecewa", while "Resah" had Cornie singing the lead vocals.
+Unlike the first album, Patricia did not do all lead vocals as Nancy sang lead vocals for Warisan, Emansipasi, Puas Hatiku and Taufan Yang Kecewa, while Resah had Cornie singing lead.
 Singer Royce Sa'yan sang the backing vocals in the song "Emansipasi".
 The album also contained a cover of the Iron Maiden instrumental piece "Transylvania".

-Nancy Graggory left Candy in 1999, citing personal reasons.
-Jacqueline Chong of The Beads replaced her.
-Jacqueline played bass during Candy's live shows from 1999 to 2004 but never recorded an album with them.
+Nancy left Candy in 1999, citing personal reasons.
+She was replaced by Jacqueline Chong, who had previously played bass for The Beads.
+Jacqueline played during Candy's live shows from 1999 to 2004 but never recorded an album with them.

+Line-up changes and third album (2004–2011)

-In 2004 Jacqueline Chong left Candy to pursue her studies and Nancy Gregory rejoined the band.
+In 2004, Jacqueline left Candy to continue her studies and Nancy rejoined the band.

-In October 2008 Candy completed the recording of their third studio album called Candy:Absolute.
+After 10 years, Candy finished recording their third and final album titled Absolute, which was released under the CD Baby label.

+The album was released in January 2009.
+The album had 10 songs, 6 of which are English songs, marking the first time that Candy recorded in English, while the rest as well as Malay language songs.
+This album is also the first album to contain English-language songs.